 I enjoyed certain aspects of playing Tembo though various elements definitely dragged down my experience with the game.
 For such a weird concept the actual gameplay was solid with a very dynamic and well designed elephant that was also badass.
 I mean, he had guns and can run through buildings causing mass destruction.
 I don't like being level locked in any titles and other aspects bothered me, but it's still a solid game with great platforming elements.

-Review Done on Tembo the Badass Elephant for Xbox One
+Tembo the Badass Elephant Review on Xbox One

 Review Code Provided by Atlus